apache/servicecomb-docs/java-chassis-reference/en_US/general-development/http-filter.md

 ## 3.3 afterReceiveRequest

 After receiving the request, the signature is calculated according to the URL, header, query, and code stream, and compared with the signature in the header.
 If the signature is incorrect, a Response is directly constructed as the return value.
-As long as the NULL is not returned, the framework will interrupt the other HttpClientFilter.
-Call.
+As long as the NULL is not returned, the framework will interrupt the other HttpClientFilter Call.

 ## 3.4 beforeSendResponse

 Before sending a response, the signature is calculated according to the header and the stream and set to the header.

-Because the invocation has not yet been constructed, the call flow has gone wrong, so the invocation may be null.<Paste>
+Because the invocation has not yet been constructed, the call flow has gone wrong, so the invocation may be null.